-Do Garmin Watches Track Blood Pressure?
-(2023 Updated)
+Do Garmin Watches Have Blood Pressure Monitor?

 Garmin’s primary focus is making watches with comprehensive outdoor and sports features.
 Garmin fitness trackers are made for sports enthusiasts and fit people, and those people don’t have any severe health issues.

 In this article, I will explain the major reasons that avert the company from introducing blood pressure monitors in their watches.
-And will it show you whether Garmin will bring blood pressure monitors in its upcoming smartwatches?

 Manufacturing blood pressure watches is not as easy as making casual heart rate watches.
 There are comprehensive algorithms involved in blood pressure science.